bharatltech/mystmd/01-paper.md

 ```
 The parameter pattern 0 in the first leg of the definition only matches arguments
 with value 0.
 Since Gofer checks patterns and guards in a top-to-bottom order, the
-npattern matches all nonzero values.
-Thusfact1,fact2, andfact3are equivalent.
+n pattern matches all nonzero values.
+Thus fact1, fact2, and fact3 are equivalent.

 To stop evaluation from going into an “infinite loop” for negative arguments, we can
 remove the negative integers from the function’s domain.
 One way to do this is by
 using guards to narrow the domain to the natural numbers as in the definition of
-fact4below:
+fact4 below:

 ```
 fact4 :: Int -> Int
 fact4 n
    | n == 0 = 1
    | n >= 1 = n * fact4 (n-1)
 ```

-Functionfact4is undefined for negative arguments.
-Iffact4is applied to a negative
+Function fact4 is undefined for negative arguments.
+If fact4 is applied to a negative
 argument, the evaluation of the program encounters an error quickly and returns
 without going into an infinite loop.

 A perhaps more elegant way to narrow the domain is by using Gofer’s special natural
-number patterns of the form(n+k)as shown below:
+number patterns of the form (n+k) as shown below:

 ```
 fact5 :: Int -> Int